J-1 Visa Strategic Business Development Jobs

 Can I extend my J-1 Trainee status if my business development project runs longer than expected?

 J-1 Trainee programs are capped at 18 months with no extensions beyond that limit.
-If your project requires more time, your options are limited to transitioning to a different visa category, such as an H-1B, before your authorized period ends.
+If your project requires more time, your options are limited to transitioning to a different visa category, such as an H-1B visa, before your authorized period ends.
 Plan your project scope and employer discussions with that hard deadline in mind from the outset.

 Does the J-1 Trainee visa allow me to switch host employers mid-program?